 The Standard Beer

 “Una caña, por favor.”
-Usually served in a chilled, tubular glass, and it will be about a quarter litre in size.
+A caña, pronounced can-ya) is usually served in a chilled, tubular glass, and it will be about a quarter litre in size.
 This is the size most locals drink, as the large ones tend to warm up too quickly here.
 You’ll often see places offering “Tapas y cañas.”

 The Bottled Beer

 There are two options here – “Una botella,” or “Un botellín.”
+Remember the double “L” here is pronounced like a “Y”, so it’s botay-ya and botay-in.
 The former is a standard sized bottle of beer, and the latter a sort of “mini-beer” at about 20CL.
-Typically here, you will be asked if you want Tropical or Dorada, but some places may stock other brands.
+Typically here, you will be asked if you want Tropical or Dorada, but most places stock other brands.

 The Alcohol Free Beer